Luann (comic strip): Main

 Luann's older brother, Brad, used to have a snarky relationship with her.
+Brad spent his free time fixing his car.
 He worked at Weenie World but after 9/11, he became a firefighter.
 Brad had to get in shape for the job and now looks more fit.
 He and his friend T.J. moved into Brad's parents' rental home, which was damaged by T.J.
-Brad spends his free time fixing his car.
 Brad's firefighter storyline gets as much, if not more, attention than Luann's.

 In June 2011 Brad was laid off but he was rehired in November after another firefighter left.
 On March 31, 2012, Brad proposed to Toni Daytona, with some persuasion from T.J., but they agreed to postpone the topic.
 On April 2, 2013, Toni proposed to Brad, and he accepted.
 Originally, they planned to have their wedding on September 11, but due to controversy, it was postponed to December 11, 2016.
 After the wedding, Toni moved into the house shared by T.J. and Brad.
 In September 2024, after taking care of Toni's niece Shannon for a month and finding they liked it, Brad and Toni decide to try and have a family of their own.
+On September 20th, 2026, Brad and Toni announced Toni's pregnancy to their family.

 Brad's first appearance: March 25, 1985 (voice), March 26, 1985 (drawn).

 Brad got a firefighter's tattoo matching Toni's on August 27, 2008 (first seen August 28, 2008).